Pammegistoi Taxiarches Church: Description

 The entrance to the church is from the western façade.
 A shelter with two columns supported on the western wall of the temple covers the arched entrance.
 The entrance is accessed by a double staircase with two branches.
 The north wall has six apses, one in the plan, one blind and then to the west four double apses with an equal number of arched windows.
 Then on the north wall there are two newer two-bay windows.
-The south and west facades have also newer, bilobed windows in neo-Byzantine style.
+The south and west facades have also newer, bilobed windows in the Neo-Byzantine style.
 The church's bell-tower stands on the south-west corner of the church.

 Pammegistoi Taxiarches, before the renovations that took place during the 1950s and the 1960s, consisted of a central aisle which was surrounded by a Π-shaped portico on the north, west and south.
 The central nave was joined to the portico through openings in the side aisles.
 Vaulted apartments were located in the northwest and southwest corners of the portico.
 The eastern and the northern walls up to the first apse and a half are thought to be dated from the Byzantine period.
 The rest of the northern wall was rebuilt during the 1950s.

-The temple used to have many murals, but it was covered with layers of mortar for years.
-On the eastern pediment of the central aisle the Ascension of Christ is depicted, and on the western pediment the Pentecost, which only surfaced when the wooden ceiling, dating to Ottoman period, was removed.
-Those murals have been dated to the second halve or last quarter of the 14th century, during the Palaeologan Renaissance.
+The temple used to have many murals, but they were covered with layers of mortar for years.
+On the eastern pediment of the central aisle the Ascension of Christ is depicted, and on the western pediment the Pentecost, which only surfaced when the wooden ceiling, dating from the Ottoman period, was removed.
+Those murals have been dated from c.
+1350, during the Palaeologan Renaissance.

 Pammegistoi Taxiarches has a semi-underground crypt.
-Its western and southern parts are newer and the rest is original Byzantine.
+Its western and southern parts are newer and the rest is in the original Byzantine style.
 The entrance to the crypt is from its western side, with the use of a ladder.
 Like the temple above the ground, it has a central arch and chancel arch.